ShadmanRohan/shadmanrohan.github.io/aboutme.md

 ### Professional Interests

 I would like work on projects that has potential for big impact.
-I am an ideal fit to work on data driven products.
+I am an ideal fit in any team working on data driven products.

 ### Hobbies

 I like gaming, watching sit-coms, movies and cartoons.
-I also enjoy teaching.
+I also enjoy teaching and learning.